jackkq/PickMyShot/README.md

    ```
    conda activate pickmyshot
    ```
-2. Navigate to the project's folder.
+2. Navigate to the project folder.
 3. Run the app using
    ```
    python app.py